coolcornucopia/vp9-best-settings-for-converting-gif-animated-drawing-to-video/README.md

-## Comments:exclamation: Questions:question:
+## Any questions or comments are welcome :bird:
-If you have comments or questions, send me a email at coolcornucopia@outlook.com :email:.
+If you have any comments or questions, feel free to send me an email at coolcornucopia@outlook.com :email:.

 --

-Peace :smile:
+Peace

-coolcornucopia
+coolcornucopia :smile: